Back Slipped Disc

 Bulging Disc Recovery Time

 Unfortunately, bulging disc injuries are usually not a quick fix.
-Most bulging disc injuries do take several weeks, or even months, to settle.
+Most bulging disc injuries take several weeks, or even months, to settle.

 What Happens if a Bulging Disc Goes Untreated?

-Even if you don’t seek professional treatment, nature will naturally attempt to heal your bulging disc.
+Even if you don’t seek professional treatment, nature will naturally heal your bulging disc.
 While professional spinal care may fast-track your recovery, most instances of mild bulging discs will heal naturally and may not require treatment.
 However, patients suffering from a bulging disc commonly seek quicker pain relief.
 In these instances, please seek out the professional advice of your trusted spinal healthcare practitioner.